kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm.md

 - Verify that the `$HOME/.kube/config` file contains a valid certificate, and regenerate a certificate if necessary.
 The certificates in a kubeconfig file are base64 encoded.
-The `base64 -d` command can be used to decode the certificate and `openssl x509 -text -noout` can be used for viewing the certificate information.
+The `base64 --decode` command can be used to decode the certificate and `openssl x509 -text -noout` can be used for viewing the certificate information.
 - Unset the `KUBECONFIG` environment variable using: